 We consistently offer academic excellence at a price families can afford.
 That is why IUP has the distinction of being listed as one of “America’s Top Colleges" in Forbes.
 IUP has one of the largest internship programs in the state.
 The 374- acre

 residential campus, graced with historic buildings and towering oaks, provides a scenic backdrop for rewarding collegiate experiences.
-IUP attracts students of all races, from almost every state in the nation and nearly
+IUP attracts students of all races, from almost every state in the nation and nearly 60 countries.

 You'll need to submit the Free Application for Federal

 Student Aid, available at the Financial Aid Office.
 That's how your eligibility for federal and Pennsylvania grants and loans is determined.

 If you reside out of state, you may be eligible for state grants through the state you live in.
 Contact your state grant agency for more information.